DIBBS-project/DIBBS-project.github.io/docs/index.rst

 To deploy and run a DIBBS platform, execute the *docker_reload.sh* script, which enables to deploy each DIBBS subservices in a dedicated Docker container.
 On systems based on debian and RHEL, *docker_reload.sh* will try to install Docker leveraging *yum* or *apt*.
-On OSX, it assumes Docker to be already installed.
+On OSX, the script assumes Docker that Docker is already installed.

 .. note::
     Installation of Docker on a recent OSX system (>10.10.3) is very simple with